eseefried/eseefried.github.io/research.md

   }
   .card img {
     width: 100%; /* Makes the image cover the width of the card */
-    height: auto; /* Adjusts the height to maintain aspect ratio */ }
+    height: 60%; /* Adjusts the height to maintain aspect ratio */ }
   .container {
     padding: 15px;